All-Sports Museum

 The All-Sports Museum has also become known for the creation of large and small collector card sets that are designed to accompany some of their special exhibits…

-W. Garfield Thomas (soccer/PS class of 1938) was honored on two cards (#8/9) released in the first series (2022-23)… Thomas, Navy Cross recipient, was KIA in 1942
+W. Garfield Thomas (Soccer/PS class of 1938) was the only individual honored on two different cards (#8 & #9) released in the first series of the set (2022-23).
+Thomas, a Navy Cross recipient, was Killed in Action in 1942.